 This is the most diluted paint consistency you will work with.
 If you dilute it even more, you can also paint shadows with it.

 Watery consistency is mainly used for creating splashes, drips, and drops, like the blood in the terminator design; as well as for the watercolor technique (belly painting).

-Works perfectly for linework with black or any other dark paint.
+Inky consistency works perfectly for linework with black or any other dark paint.

 Inky consistency allows to drag paint for a long distance and have nice sharp tips at the end of your lines.